srdjan01/my-bamazon/README.md

 image

 - - -

-  * EXTRA: I added an extra feature that `creates an Inventory Log` whenever inventory is added to the product list image

 - - -

-  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store. image
+  * If a manager selects `Add New Product`, it will allow to add a completely new product to the store. image

 - - -

-   * Hint: You may need to look into aliases in MySQL.

-   * Hint: You may need to look into GROUP BYs.

-   * Hint: You may need to look into JOINS.

 ## Copyright